tsmx/object-hmac/README.md

 - the HMAC of `obj` was manipulated
 - `key` is deviating from the one the HMAC was created with

 The verification would not fail, just because the JSON's attributes order has changed.
-For more details see [calculateHmac](#calculateHmac(obj\,-key)).
+For more details see [calculateHmac](#calculateHmacobj-key).

 #### obj